Export permits for cryptographic items

 - to countries that are included in the Area Control List; that are subject to Canadian economic sanctions (including those implemented under the United Nations Act or the Special Economic Measures Act); that are excluded from the application of General Export Permit No. 12; and that are subject to sanctions under the Export and Import Permits Act;

-- As of June 2011, these countries are the following: Afghanistan, Belarus, Burma (Myanmar), Cote d'Ivoire, Cuba, Democratic Republic of the Congo, Eritrea, Guinea, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Pakistan, Rwanda, Sierra Leone, Somalia, Sudan, Syria, Zimbabwe.
+- As of April 2014, these countries are the following: Afghanistan, Belarus, Burma (Myanmar), Central African Republic, Cote d'Ivoire, Cuba, Democratic Republic of the Congo, Egypt, Eritrea, Guinea, Guinea-Bissau, Iran, Iraq, Lebanon, Liberia, Libya, North Korea, Pakistan, Russia, Somalia, Sudan, Syria, Tunisia, Ukraine, Zimbabwe.

 - for end-use that is directly or indirectly related to research, development or production of chemical, biological or nuclear weapons, or any missile programmes for such weapons;